cqse/teamscale-sap-abap-connector/README.md

 [Teamscale](https://www.teamscale.com) to a SAP Netweaver AS ABAP instance to allow analysis of ABAP code, tests and/or custom code usage within *Teamscale*.

+## Download
+To get the connector, download the [release Zip archive](https://github.com/cqse/teamscale-sap-abap-connector/archive/v1805.zip).

 ## Contents
-In the *transports* folder, the archive comprises the following transports:
+The archive comprises the following transports (in the *transports* folder):

 **CQRK00028** (files K900028.CQR / R900028.CQR)
  This is the main transport, objects are in /CQSE/ namespace and within package /CQSE/TEAMSCALE_CONNECTOR and its subpackages.